Campaigns of Nader Shah: Battle of Murche-Khort

 Requesting urgent support from the Ottoman Empire Ashraf sought to counter the Iranian army's thrust towards Isfahan.
 The Ottomans keen to hold Ashraf in power instead of seeing a resurgent Iran on their eastern frontier were all too eager to help with both guns and artillerymen.
-At the battle of Murche-Khort the Afghans were yet again decisively defeated forcing Ashraf to flee south.
+At the battle of Murche-Khort, the Afghans were yet again decisively defeated, forcing Ashraf to flee south.

 Liberation of Isfahan

 Nader liberated Isfahan and soon after received Tahmasp II outside the main city gates where the Shah expressed his gratitude to Nader.
 The city had been devastated by the Afghans leaving very little in terms of riches for when Nader arrived.
-Tahmasp famously weeped when he saw what had befallen the capital.
+Tahmasp famously wept when he saw what had befallen the capital.
 The city was greatly reduced both in terms of population and in terms of wealth.
 The people took vengeance on those Afghans who were found hiding throughout the city.

 End of Afghan rule in Iran

 Nader set out from Isfahan heading towards Shiraz where Ashraf was busy raking together what he could with the support of some of the local Arab tribes.
-At this juncture there was no realistic hope for a revival of Afghan fortunes and near Zarghan the Iranian engaged and decimated the last army Ashraf commanded, with historical sources disagreeing on his exact fate in the aftermath of the battle.
+At this juncture there was no realistic hope for a revival of Afghan fortunes and near Zarghan the Iranian engaged and decimated the last army Ashraf commanded, with historical sources disagreeing on the latter's exact fate in the aftermath of the battle.